Mitre 10

 • Build confidence and capability to execute price increases, manage markdowns, and defend deals in a structured way

-• Equip store teams and head office with training, tools, and governance to support pricing performance
+• Equip store teams and the head office with training, tools, and governance to support pricing performance

-• 132 staff completed Pricing Insight’s diagnostic assessment
+• 132 staff members completed Pricing Insight’s diagnostic assessment

 • Average pricing capability score: 62%

-• Less than 10% of participants passed the pricing maths test (only 3 achieved a perfect score)
+• Fewer than 10% of participants passed the pricing maths test (only 3 achieved a perfect score)

-• Identified significant variation in views on pricing authority, discount practices, and promotional ROI
+• Significant variation identified in views on pricing authority, discount practices, and promotional ROI

 • Conducted pricing workshops with national leadership and store operators